 Then fold in the small back panel and bring the top of his head over into place.
 Sliding the locking tab into the cut on the back panel.
 The two little support brackets slide into place where his antenna is.

 And he’s finished!
 Straighten up his antenna and create his 23 little friends and you’re ready to thread them all onto a ribbon or to hook them onto a tree or wreath.

 Or just to leave them as a cute robot army.

-How it works: Upon providing your payment details and email address, you will instantly get access to a zip file containing the PDF files and they will also be emailed to you.
+How it works: Upon providing your payment details and email address, a zip file containing the PDF files will be automatically emailed to you.